- Distance from Miami: 108 miles

 3Before leaving the area, grab a quick, cheap Mexican lunch at local favorite Taqueria San Julian (3575 Bayshore Drive; 239-775-6480) in East Naples.
 This is strictly no-frills, but it's authentic.
 Chipotle, habanero, and green tomatillo sauces accompany the fresh tortillas.

 Where to Stay

 Our pick for downtown convenience that doesn't skimp on charm is the Bellasera Hotel (rooms from $129/night), a Tuscan-flavored property hidden in plain sight on the east side of historic Naples.
 The larger suites with kitchens are ideally suited for groups of friends.

 If easy beach access is a priority, pick the Naples Beach Hotel and Golf Club (rooms from $170/night).
 It's right on the Gulf of Mexico, but only two miles north of the shops and restaurants of downtown Naples.

 The winter high season in Naples, from Thanksgiving to Easter, brings the sunniest weather and a livelier downtown scene.
 Plan a trip for May or October to take advantage of lower hotel rates and less-crowded beaches, while avoiding the rainy months of summer.
 Rainfall averages about eight inches per month from June to September.

 How to Get There

-By car: Naples is 2 hours, 10 minutes from Miami.
+By car: Naples is a little over two hours from Miami.
 Take Highway 836 W to 826 N/Palmetto Expressway to connect with I-75 North.
-Exit 105, County Rd 886/Golden Gate Pkwy and continue west to Naples.
+Exit 105, County Road 886/Golden Gate Parkway and continue west to Naples.